Hochfrequenz/edi_energy_scraper/README.md

 computer.
 Other than if you mirrored the files using `wget` or `curl`, you'll get a clean and intuitive directory structure.

-From there you can e.g. commit the files into a VCS, scrape the PDF/Word files for later use...
+From there you can e.g. commit the files into a VCS (like e.g. our [edi_energy_mirror](https://github.com/Hochfrequenz/edi_energy_mirror)), scrape the PDF/Word files for later use...

 We're all hoping for the day of true digitization on which this repository will become obsolete.